What is it and what are the symptoms?

 - Changing running routines from soft surfaces to hard surfaces.

 What is the treatment?

 Sheridan Foot Health will undertake a full foot health assessment and a treatment plan will be devised to suit your individual needs and requirements.
-You will be given a full and detailed explanation of the condition and an advice sheet will be given re exercises.
-The use of orthotics and insoles may be advised to assist where required.
+You will be given a full and detailed explanation of the Plantar Fasciitis and an advice sheet will be given to demonstrate exercises.
+Orthotics and insoles may be provided.